Tap

 For Addiction to Pain Killers

-Painkiller abuse is an insidious form of addiction.
+freedom from addiction light house women's recovery centerPainkiller abuse is an insidious form of addiction.
 Most times, a patient has been prescribed these meds for fairly standard reasons.
 They might need the medication for anything from oral surgery to broken limbs.
 It has become all too common, unfortunately, for patients to become addicted to the drugs over the course of their recovery and seek to continue using the drugs after they are medically warranted.
-For this reason, the demographics show some differences from other types of addiction.
+For this reason, the demographics show some differences from other types of addiction2.

 History and Prevalence of Painkiller Addiction

 Painkillers have been around as long as human beings have experienced physical aches and pains.
 The modern history of painkiller addiction, however, begins in the 1700s when opium was made into a solution called morphine.
 From morphine came codeine.
-In the 1930s, Methadone was synthesized and, since then, American pharmaceutical companies have released dozens of various painkillers, the majority of which carry a high risk for abuse.
+In the 1930s, Methadone was synthesized and, since then, American pharmaceutical companies have released dozens of various painkillers, the majority of which carry a high risk for abuse1.

 Painkiller abuse is an insidious form of addiction.
 Most times, a patient has been prescribed these meds for fairly standard reasons.
 They might need the medication for anything from oral surgery to broken limbs.
 It has become all too common, unfortunately, for patients to become addicted to the drugs over the course of their recovery and seek to continue using the drugs after they are medically warranted.
-For this reason, the demographics show some differences from other types of addiction.
+For this reason, the demographics show some differences from other types of addiction2.

 Young adults, between the ages of 18-25, are the highest abusers of prescription meds, with 12% reporting having abused prescription meds in the past year.
 This is pretty much the case for all addictive drugs, but in other areas, painkiller abusers are not homogenous or easily categorized.
 The exception seems to be that women experience chronic pain, are prescribed pain relievers in higher doses, and use them for longer periods than men.
-The most commonly abused painkiller is hydrocodone, followed by OxyContin, which is become more common in older Americans.
+The most commonly abused painkiller is hydrocodone, followed by OxyContin, which is become more common in older Americans3.

 Painkillers are also notable for the incredible ease with which a person can become addicted.
 Even a person who has exhibited no previous addictive patterns can easily become addicted to painkillers after even a short time.
 As such, the DEA now reports that painkillers have surpassed marijuana as the most common gateway drug for first-time drug abuse.
 7 million Americans abused prescription meds in 2009, marking a 13% increase from the previous year.
-Experts expect this trend to continue.
+Experts expect this trend to continue4.

 Outward Symptoms of Painkiller Addiction